Nomelize99/ScriptroAHK/README.md

 # ScriptroAHK

 ### How to Install AHK
 Download here https://www.autohotkey.com/ and get my script.
-Don't forget<code> Run As administrator </code>for use it.
+Don't forget <code>Run As administrator</code> script for use it.

 ### Ex my function
 1. auto press skill(spam, Dont need to click for use some skill) or potion (Hold Mode).